 Current Price: $189

-If you like to travel light but still want to enjoy beautiful, sharp images while birdwatching then we highly recommend the Avalon 8X32 Mini HD Binoculars.
+If you like to travel light but still want to enjoy beautiful, sharp images while bird watching then we highly recommend the Avalon 8X32 Mini HD Binoculars.
 They are slightly larger than your average pocket size binoculars but much smaller than any standard size binoculars.
-A perfect balance between small size (32mm lenses), lightweight (416 grams) and excellent quality optics.
+We believe they are a perfect balance between small size (32mm lenses), lightweight (416 grams) and excellent quality optics.
 They fit in a jacket pocket, glove compartment or a small backpack pocket.

 This model combines Avalon’s HD lenses, compact easy to use design and a wide field of view (6.9 degrees) to spot and follow moving birds or wildlife.
 Just to top things up, the Avalon 8X32 Mini HD binoculars are also 100% waterproof and fog proof.
-They currently sell for only $189 which we believe is a bargain for a product at this level.
+They currently sell for only $189, which is a bargain for a product at this level.

 Avalon 10×42 PRO HD Binoculars

 The Avalon 10×42 PRO HD are the world’s lightest professional level binoculars.
 They are not strictly bird watching binoculars but more of an all-around performer, suitable for any kind of wildlife exploration, site seeing or travel.